 - It is found in forested areas in the Northern hemisphere.
 In southern Canada, it can be found from Nova Scotia to Saskatchewan.
-In the United States, it can be seen in every eastern state from Maine south to Florida and west to eastern Texas and eastern North Dakota.
+In the United States, it can be seen in every eastern state from Maine to Florida as far west as Texas.

 - Luna moth larvae feed on plant leaves including hickory, walnut, sweet-gum, persimmon, birch trees, American beech, red maple, white oak, black cherry, willows, American chestnut, and smooth sumac.